-B. Final payout year for trust with one minor child-EDB
+B. Required terminal distribution for trust with one minor child-EDB

 When is final distribution required?
-Reg. § 1.401(a)(9)-5(e)(1) provides that "the entire interest of the employee must be distributed by the end of the earliest of the calendar years described in paragraph (e)(2), (3), or (4) of this section."
+Reg. $\S 1.401(a)(9)-5(e)(1)$ provides that "the entire interest of the employee must be distributed by the end of the earliest of the calendar years described in paragraph (e)(2), (3), or (4) of this section."
 Each of those subparagraphs applies to a particular type of beneficiary.